cmstas/Software/pyRootPlotMaker/README.md

 1. Custom color schemes
 2. More customizability for positioning, size, etc of text/legend
 3. Ability for multiple data histograms, e.g. for comparing 2 different years.
+4. Option to draw signal histograms on top of MC
-4. More than 2 histograms in `plotComparison`
+5. More than 2 histograms in `plotComparison`